Top 10 Fictional Villains (Part 1)

 Those familiar with Lady Tremaine know how cold, detached, and unsympathetic she is.
 Rodmilla is this and much more.
-Like the original Cinderella, Rodmilla forces her new stepdaughter Danielle into servitude shortly after the death of Danielle's father, the only parent she had left.
-Rodmilla's sole concern with marrying Danielle's father was his money and estate, and she greatly loathed being left to manage it on her own—evidenced by her last words to the dying man, "You cannot leave me here!" as she casts horrified glances at the stepdaughter she doesn't want.
+Like the original Cinderella, Rodmilla forces her new stepdaughter Danielle into servitude shortly after the death of Danielle's father, the only parent Danielle had left.
+Rodmilla's sole concern with marrying Danielle's father was his money and estate, and she loathes being left to manage it on her own—evidenced by her last words to the dying man, "You cannot leave me here!" as she casts horrified glances at the stepdaughter she doesn't want.

 From that day forward, Rodmilla is an inescapable iron fist for Danielle.
 Where the Disney Cinderella hardly interacts with Tremaine and is left to her own devices so long as she does her chores, Rodmilla is everywhere.
 She is spiteful, critical, patronizing, micro-managing, and progresses to downright hateful as Danielle gets more fed up with her situation.

 Rodmilla is the recognizable villain who exists in everyday society.
-Take all these traits and tell me you've never known someone in authority who acted like this.
+Take all of these traits and tell me you've never known someone in authority who acted like this.
 Viewers are able to channel all their indignation for these traits onto this character, making her a highly effective and hate-worthy villain.

 9. Maeve of the Throne of Glass series by Sarah J. Maas

 A fae queen with power over darkness and the mind, Maeve has built a following by tricking and manipulating fae warriors to pledge blood oaths to her—a binding magic contract that would kill anyone who tried to break it.
-By the time the protagonist meets this villain in book three, Maeve is an unstoppable and cunning force with fae the protagonist cares about under her thumb.
+By the time the protagonist meets this villain in book three, Maeve is an unstoppable and cunning force with people the protagonist cares about under her thumb.

 Maeve is much more of a presence than the main villain, and she plays everyone around her with the ease of an immortal.
 The protagonist learns Maeve has been setting things in motion since the beginning of Maeve's reign (thousands of years ago) that would ultimately lead to the enslavement of their world.